icplayer/icplayer/addons/TextAudio/documentation.md

     <tr>
         <td>Vocabulary ogg</td>
         <td>
             This property serves for uploading a vocabulary audio file in ogg format into the module.
-It's needed for all common browsers (exclude Internet Explorer and Safari).
             Setting up this property is only needed when On Text Click Behavior is set to "Play the interval from vocabulary file".
             <p><em>This property allows online resources. <a href="/doc/page/Online-resources">Find out more »</a></em></p>
         </td>